apache/jena-site/source/documentation/extras/querybuilder/__index.md

 # Overview

 Query Builder provides implementations of Ask, Construct, Select and Update builders that allow developers to create queries without resorting to StringBuilders or similar solutions.
-The Query Builder module is a extra package and is found in the `jena-querybuilder` jar.
+The Query Builder module is an extra package and is found in the `jena-querybuilder` jar.

 Each of the builders has a series of methods to define the query.
 Each method returns the builder for easy chaining.
 The  example: